-Student Learning Outcomes for the A.G.S.
+Student Learning Outcomes for A.G.S.
 Program

-Students completing a degree or technical certificate at ASUMH will have demonstrated written and verbal communication, English/communications, mathematics, social sciences, and the sciences appropriate to the discipline or field.

-Students completing a degree or technical certificate at ASUMH will have demonstrated written and verbal communication.

-Students completing a degree or technical certificate at ASUMH will have demonstrated evaluation of diverse perspectives and cultures as they relate to the individual, the community, and the global society.

-Students completing a degree or technical certificate at ASUMH will have demonstrated application of technology appropriate to discipline or field.

-Implicit: Students will demonstrate and integrate skills from diverse academic and occupational contexts.
+- 1. Students completing a degree or technical certificate at ASUMH will have demonstrated written and verbal communication, English/communications, mathematics, social sciences, and the sciences appropriate to the discipline or field. - 2.
+Students completing a degree or technical certificate at ASUMH will have demonstrated written and verbal communication. - 3.
+Students completing a degree or technical certificate at ASUMH will have demonstrated evaluation of diverse perspectives and cultures as they relate to the individual, the community, and the global society. - 4.
+Students completing a degree or technical certificate at ASUMH will have demonstrated application of technology appropriate to discipline or field. - 5.
+Implicit: Students will demonstrate and integrate skills from diverse academic and occupation contexts.

-ENG ENG 1003 1013 Composition I (must earn a "C" or better) Composition II (must earn a "C" or better)

-MATH 1113 Applied Math or

-MATH 1023 College Algebra or

-MATH 1043 Quantitative Reasoning

-CIS 1203 1053 Introduction to Computers , or Computer Essentials

-CIS 1033 Social Science elective

-(Choose any three credit hour course from GEOG, HIST, ECON 2313, POSC, PSY, or SOC)

-Directed Electives (45 credit hours)

-45 credit hours of general education and/or occupation-related courses approved by an advisor to meet the student's educational/occupational goals.
+General Education Total 15 Hours Directed Electives Total 45 Hours Program Total 60 Hours

-ASSOCIATE OF SCIENCE IN AGRICULTURAL & NATURAL RESOURCES
+DEGREE PLAN ASSOCIATE OF SCIENCE IN AGRICULTURAL & NATURAL RESOURCES AGRICULTURAL TRACK